 Please find a list of open intern positions below.

-End the Drug War Caravan of the Americas Intern(s)
+End the Drug War Caravan of the Americas Intern(s) - Immediately through June 2016

-We are looking for interns to help prepare and organize the End the Drug War Caravan from Costa Rica to New York City for the United Nations special session on global drug policy in April 2016.
+We are looking for interns to help prepare and organize the End the Drug War Caravan from Honduras to New York City for the United Nations special session on global drug policy in April 2016.
 A principal goal of the caravan is to make visible the ever growing wave of popular discontent with the drug war, while forging a coherent message about the alternatives, including a health, human rights and harm reduction model that puts legal, regulation and national autonomy on the table.